janpreet/vigilant-dollop/_posts/2024-08-14-home-network.md

 2. Secondary Failover: Firewalla's Wi-Fi SD as a receiver for my phone's 5G hotspot

 This configuration leverages the high speed of fiber while using the ubiquity of cellular networks as a backup.
 It's a testament to how home networks can now rival business setups in terms of reliability and redundancy.

+## Traffic Shaping with CAKE and Smart Queues

+For media streaming and overall network performance, I've implemented CAKE (Common Applications Kept Enhanced) and Smart Queues.
+These advanced Quality of Service (QoS) mechanisms help ensure that my network remains responsive even under heavy load:

+- CAKE: This modern queuing discipline provides a sophisticated approach to traffic shaping.
+It helps reduce bufferbloat, ensures fair bandwidth allocation, and can significantly improve the responsiveness of your network, especially when it's approaching capacity.

+- Smart Queues: This feature, available on my Firewalla, works in conjunction with CAKE to prioritize different types of traffic.
+It ensures that time-sensitive applications (like video calls or online gaming) get priority over less time-sensitive traffic (like large downloads).

+By implementing these technologies, I've been able to maintain excellent streaming quality and low latency for gaming and video calls, even when the network is under heavy use.

+### The Challenge of Advanced QoS

+Setting up CAKE and Smart Queues was one of the more challenging aspects of my network optimization.
+It required a deep dive into understanding traffic patterns, application requirements, and the intricacies of network congestion.
+The learning curve was steep, involving lots of trial and error, but the results in terms of improved network responsiveness have been remarkable.

+## Secure DNS and Privacy

+In 2023, I implemented NextDNS across my network, a cloud-based DNS resolution service that offers security and privacy features.

+### Benefits of NextDNS

+1. Ad blocking at the DNS level
+2. Protection against phishing and malware domains
+3. Custom filtering rules and whitelists
+4. Detailed analytics on network queries

+I even created profiles for our mobile devices using Apple Configurator, ensuring they use DNS-over-HTTPS (DoH) for secure resolution regardless of the network they're connected to (even cellular).

+While I considered running my own recursive DNS server using Unbound, the convenience and features of NextDNS have so far outweighed the potential privacy benefits of a self-hosted solution.

 ## The UniFi Transition (2024)